-ACCT 5

-PERSONAL FINANCIAL PLANNING
+ACCT 5 PERSONAL FINANCIAL PLANNING 3 Units Lecture: 3 hours Also available online

 Management of personal and family economic affairs.
 Budgeting, money management, and commercial record keeping.
 The principles of good buying, analysis of advertising, insurance and investment planning, taxation and consumer protection.
 The American economic system and citizenship responsibilities in this system.
 May be taken as Economics 5 - credit granted for one course only.
 Grades: Option (A-F), P/NP.
 Degree Applicable Credit.
 Major Applicable.
 CSU